jackdbd/http-response-headers-for-web-security/slides/csp-writing-and-maintaining.md

 ❌ Do not write your CSP by hand in a `_headers` file (Cloudflare Pages, Netlify) or in a `vercel.json` file.
 It will soon become really hard to maintain.

 ❌ Do not rely on a tool that writes a generic CSP for you.
-Your CSP must be tailored to your site.
+Your CSP must be tailored to your website.

-✅ If your CSP is simple, consider a low-key approach, like generating `_headers` / `vercel.json` using a templating engine.
+✅ If your CSP is simple, consider a low-key approach, like generating `_headers` / `vercel.json` using a template engine.
 See [this example with Nunjucks](https://github.com/nhoizey/nicolas-hoizey.photo/blob/main/src/_headers.njk).

 ✅ If your CSP grows in size, use a tool for writing it.
 For example: <Anchor href="https://github.com/papandreou/seespee" text="seespee" />, <Anchor href="https://github.com/MarcelloTheArcane/netlify-plugin-csp-generator" text="netlify-plugin-csp-generator" />, <Anchor href="https://github.com/jackdbd/content-security-policy" text="@jackdbd/content-security-policy" />, <Anchor href="https://github.com/jackdbd/undici/tree/main/packages/eleventy-plugin-content-security-policy" text="@jackdbd/eleventy-plugin-content-security-policy" />.